 Ironwood was dissatisfied with their old site because they felt it didn’t reflect the sleek and modern aesthetic that they put into their homes.
 Furthermore, the site was difficult to update quickly which was a problem when new lots or models became available.
 They also felt they were losing customers because their site did not adapt on mobile devices.
 We told them we had it covered.

 Happy Medium built a responsive website featuring professional interior and exterior photos of their developments.
 Now, the Ironwood Homes website is not only optimized for any device, but it can be viewed with crisp quality on High DPI displays as well.

-Jon Sieck, the owner, and the Ironwood team can update the website at any time using the open-source content management system Happy Medium installed on the website – no need to call up the agency for simple changes when they can do it easily themselves for free.
+Jon Sieck, the owner, and the Ironwood team can now update the website at any time using the open-source content management system Happy Medium installed on the website—no need to call up the agency for simple changes when they can easily do it themselves for free.

 As managers of Ironwood’s social media, Happy Medium quickly realized the potential of sharing exclusive content on Ironwood’s social platforms.
 By taking original photos of homes being built and the people building them, Happy Medium was able to share exclusive, behind-the-scenes looks into Ironwood’s process and professionalism.
 Coupled with photos of recently completed beautiful homes, Happy Medium constructed a compelling social narrative of homes in constant progress, growing Ironwood’s Facebook following by more than 50% in a year.

 In 2013, Ironwood Homes decided to lend their considerable support to Operation Finally Home, an organization that builds and gives mortgage-free homes to injured veterans.
 Happy Medium was brought in to build custom graphics for events tied to the project and to document the process and produce a video that could be shared on social media.